abhimanyusethia12/oran_slicing/README.md

 In your browser, login to POWDER testbed ( a cloudlab login works fine) and then browse to [O-RAN profile](https://www.powderwireless.net/show-profile.php?project=PowderProfiles&profile=O-RAN).
 Click on the 'Instantiate' button.
 It will open a page where you can change the various parameters of the profile.
 For our experiments, we only need the default set of parameters - so, do not change any parameters and click on 'Next'.
 After that you need to select the Project you are added to and can optionally give your exeriment a name (or else POWDER will allot it a randomly generated name).
 Then, click on 'Next' and 'Finish' on the final page.

-_Note 1:_ If you want to play around with the parameters, beware as not all combinations work - O-RAN is under heavy development.
+_Note 1:_ If you want to play around with the parameters, beware as not all combinations work - O-RAN is under heavy development. <br>
 _Note 2:_ You can also schedule the initalization of an experiment at a future date and time by using the options on the final page.

 ### 2.2 Install additional software